mateo0023/supernote-tool-rs/README.md

 ## Usage

-Launch the application by running the following command:
+Either download your binary from the Releases page or launch the application by running the following command:

 ```bash
 cargo run --release
 ```

 The graphical interface will open, allowing you to load Supernote A5X files and configure export settings, such as adding a ToC or enabling clickable links in the output.

+## GUI Features

+- **File Import**: Load your `.note` files from Supernote devices.
+- **Export Options**: Choose between exporting various PDF files or merge.
+- **ToC**: Easily edit the Table of Contents with the pre-rendered titles.

 ### Title Implementation